Universal Chess Interface: Features

 The uci_limitstrength parameter tells engines with this feature to play at a lower level.
 The uci_elo parameter specifies the Elo rating at which the engine will aim to play.
 Engines that have implemented uci_elo include Delfi, Fritz, Hiarcs, Houdini, Junior, Rybka, Shredder, Sjeng and Stockfish.

 Variants

-The UCI has been modified to play some chess variants.
+The UCI has been modified to play some other games, and chess variants.
 Some of these are: